Adobe stock forecast for 2026: targets of 420–550 USD and fundamental valuation of ADBE

 Adobe’s revenue comes from the following sources:

 • Digital Media: products and solutions that help create, edit, and distribute digital content.
 This segment enables users to work with graphics, video, animation, web design, and other digital media.
-It forms the core of Adobe’s business
+It forms the core of Adobe’s business.

 • Digital Experience: business solutions that improve client interaction through digital channels.
 This includes Adobe Experience Cloud, which offers analytics, marketing campaign management, content personalisation, and client experience optimisation tools.
-It helps businesses analyse data, automate marketing processes, and create a seamless user experience across websites, apps, and other platforms
+It helps businesses analyse data, automate marketing processes, and create a seamless user experience across websites, apps, and other platforms.

 Since Q1 of fiscal year 2025, Adobe has begun providing information on subscription revenue by creating two groups:

-Adobe Inc. Q1 FY2025 report
+Adobe Inc. Q1 2025 financial results

 • Revenue: 5.71 billion USD (+10%)